 As part of the CCIC strategy to obtain long-term control of the land under its towers, affiliates of the Company have acquired rights to land interests under the Company's towers.
 These affiliates then lease the land to the Company.
 Under such circumstances, the Company's obligation typically continues with the same or similar economic terms as the lease agreement for the land that existed prior to an affiliate acquiring rights to such land.
-As of September 30, 2016, there was approximately 26% of the Company's sites where the land under the tower is controlled by an affiliate.
+As of June 30, 2017, there was approximately 29% of the Company's sites where the land under the tower is controlled by an affiliate.
 Also, the Company receives rent revenue from affiliates for land controlled by the Company that affiliates have towers on.

-For the nine months ended September 30, 2016, the Company recorded a net equity contribution of \$313.8 million, which was inclusive of (1) an equity contribution from CCIC of \$508.5 million related to the repayment of the previously outstanding 2.381% Secured Notes (see note 3) and (2) an equity distribution of \$194.7 million, reflecting distributions to its member and ultimately other subsidiaries of CCIC.
-For the nine months ended September 30, 2015, the Company recorded an equity distribution of \$162.9 million, reflecting distributions to its member and ultimately other subsidiaries of CCIC.
+For the six months ended June 30, 2017 and 2016, the Company recorded equity distributions of \$143.4 million and \$129.5 million, respectively, reflecting distributions to its member and ultimately other subsidiaries of CCIC.
 Cash on hand above the amount that is required by the Management Agreement has been, and is expected to continue to be, distributed to the Company's parent company.
+As of June 30, 2017 and 2016, the Company had no material related party assets or liabilities on its condensed consolidated balance sheet.